

 NHHI - Complete learning module InPlace

-Responding to Abuse and Neglect - Education and Care (RAN-EC) training for school placements
+Responding to Risks of Harm, Abuse and Neglect — Education and Care (RAN-EC) training for school placements

 Detailed compliance information

-These clearances are valid for three years from date of issue (unless revoked prior), except Working with Children Check which has an expiry of five years.
+These clearances are valid for five years from date of issue (unless revoked prior), except Aged Care Sector Clearance, which has an expiry of three years.

-There are three main types of screening offered by the DHS the University requires; Aged-Care Sector, Working With Children Check (WWCC), and Vulnerable Person employment.
+There are three main types of screening offered by the DHS the University requires; Aged-Care Sector, Working With Children Check (WWCC), and NDIS Worker Check.
 Refer to the pre-placement compliance checklist to determine which screenings you require.

 Formerly known as Department of Communities and Social Inclusion (DCSI) clearances, DHS clearances are state-based clearances used to determine suitability for employment within specific care sectors in South Australia.